ForRMByishi/BodyRect/README.md

 7. Prior to normalization it is quite useful to divide the subtracted histogrammoid into quarts at the longside.
 Those quarts are cumulative, starting from the mirror line.
 Meaning q[0] is the inner quart, q[1] the inner half, q[2] the 3/4 and q[3] the whole masked, subtracted, mirror-flipped histogrammoid.
 Partitioning into quarts offers different perspectives for further machine learning algorithms.

 ## Supplied Files
- - pic_n_save: lets you create a pickle file.
-Creates it from the images found in pic-origs folder
- -
+ - pic_n_save: Picks the images found in pic-origs folder, does BodyRect recognition and dumps normalized subtracted mirror-flipped scoliosis quantification data as a pickle file in a directory.
+User has to supply upper and lower boundaries as well as information, if image is either non-scoliotic, scoliotic or postoperative
+ - load_n_plot: plots the pickle files contents with the quartile-information and does matplot
+ - cam_test: test BodyRect recognition with live images